Radial Tunnel Syndrome

 How can Dr. Knight help you with radial tunnel syndrome?

-Dr. Knight will look at all of the possible causes of pain in your forearm from the neck down.
-Once he confirms the diagnosis he will work with you to maximize conservative treatment to relieve your symptoms.
+Dr. Knight will look at all possible causes of pain in your forearm from the neck down.
+Once he confirms the diagnosis, he will work with you to maximize conservative treatment to relieve your symptoms.
 He will only recommend surgery for this condition if exhaustive conservative care has failed.
 If radial tunnel surgery is needed, Dr. Knight will perform as minimally invasive procedure as necessary to minimize scarring and expedite a full recovery.

 See Dr. Knight, one of the best hand surgeons in Dallas, and see if he can help you live a more pain-free life.
-Come to our Southlake hand and wrist center or Dallas Fort-Worth friendly office location.
+Come to our Southlake hand and wrist center or Dallas Fort-Worth-friendly office location.

 Radial Tunnel Syndrome Fact Sheet

-What are the most common factors that lead to Radial Tunnel Syndrome?Most often, repetitive motion leads to the inflammation of the radial tunnel, which then creates friction on the radial nerve, and leads to the symptoms of the condition.
-This can be the result of work activities suchas typing or other intense use of the hands and wrists, such as sports or hobbies.
+What are the most common factors that lead to Radial Tunnel Syndrome? | Most often, repetitive motion leads to the inflammation of the radial tunnel, which then creates friction on the radial nerve, and leads to the symptoms of the condition.
+This can be the result of work activities such as typing or other intense use of the hands and wrists, such as sports or hobbies. |

-How can I avoid getting Radial Tunnel Syndrome or lessen the symptoms once it starts?Cutting down on the actions that have led to the development of the condition is the primary method of self treatment of Radial Tunnel Syndrome.
-Avoiding pulling, pushing, manipulation, grasping and twisting are very important parts of this kind of treatment. rest and icing are also effective methods of reducing indlammation of the radial tunnel.
+How can I avoid getting Radial Tunnel Syndrome or lessen the symptoms once it starts? | Cutting down on the actions that have led to the development of the condition is the primary method of self-treatment of Radial Tunnel Syndrome.
+Avoiding pulling, pushing, manipulation, grasping, and twisting are very important parts of this kind of treatment. rest and icing are also effective methods of reducing the inflammation of the radial tunnel. |

-Are there medications I can take?Anti-inflammatory medications are important for reducing the swelling that typifies the condition, and reduce stress on the radial nerve.
-In alter stages, pain releife may be necessary depending on the type of pain developed in the extremity.
+Are there medications I can take? | Anti-inflammatory medications are important for reducing the swelling that typifies the condition and reducing stress on the radial nerve.
+In later stages, pain relief may be necessary depending on the type of pain developed in the extremity. |

 How long am I going to have Radial Tunnel Syndrome?
-Can it be cured?If left untreated and no modification in activity is undertaken, then Radial Tunnel Syndrome will continue to develop.
-This will lead to greater deterioration of sensation and use of the limb, reducing productivity and your ability to engage in daily activities.
+Can it be cured? | If left untreated and no modification in activity is undertaken, then Radial Tunnel Syndrome will continue to develop.
+This will lead to a more significant deterioration of sensation and use of the limb, reducing productivity and your ability to engage in daily activities. |

-What are the most effective mdoes of treating Radial Tunnel Syndrome?Physical therapy, oral NSAIDs, and ergonomic modification are the most commonly used conservative treatments.
-Failing these, surgery is possible to open up the radial tunnel in a procedure known as decompression which will relieve the pressure on the nerve.
+What are the most effective ways to treat Radial Tunnel Syndrome? | Physical therapy, oral NSAIDs, and ergonomic modification are the most commonly used conservative treatments.
+Failing these, surgery can open up the radial tunnel in a procedure known as decompression, relieving the nerve’s pressure. |

 Frequently Asked Questions: